Walbre/root-me-ctf-2022/readme.md

         for line in reference:
             if text in line:
-                # the number of electron is the first column and the name the second so we can just select what's before the name to get the number of electron
+                # the number of electron is the first column and the name is the second
+                # so we can just select what's before the name to get the number of electron
                 answer = line.lower().split(text.lower())[0]
                 answer = answer.replace(" ", '')